The Museums

 Museum staff and volunteers also provide assistance and resources to researchers, care for a large historical and archaeological collection, and have a busy schedule of taking temporary displays out into the community as part of numerous community events.

-In 1984, after a decade in a corner of the Maple Ridge Library, the Maple Ridge Museum & Community Archives moved to the former manager’s house for Port Haney Brick and Tile.
+In 1984, after a decade in a room of the Maple Ridge Library, the Maple Ridge Museum & Community Archives moved to the former manager’s house for Port Haney Brick and Tile.
 Situated in Jim Hadgkiss Park overlooking the Fraser River, the museum collects, preserves and shares the material culture and stories of historic Maple Ridge.

 Situated in Jim Hadgkiss Park overlooking the Fraser River, the museum collects, preserves and shares the material culture and stories of historic Maple Ridge.